ska-sa/tango-simlib/README.rst

  --put-device-property mkat_simcontrol/vds/1:model_key:mkat_sim/vds/1

-Once the *tango-simlib-tango-launcher* script has been executed, the *TANGO* server will be created in the *TANGO* database.
+Once the ``tango-simlib-tango-launcher`` script has been executed, the *TANGO* server will be created in the *TANGO* database.
 The *TANGO* device server will be registered along with its properties and the server process will be started.
-This will start the server instance which has the two classes ``Weather`` and ``WeatherSimControl`` registered under it, respectively.
-Which in turn will start the devices from each of the *TANGO* classes.
+This will start the server instance which has the two classes ``Weather`` and ``WeatherSimControl`` registered under it, respectively, which in turn will start the devices from each of the *TANGO* classes.

 Screenshots of Interfaces
 -------------------------